openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-vxflex-driver.rst

 Using VxFlex OS Storage with a containerized overcloud
 ------------------------------------------------------

-When using a containerized overcloud, such as one deployed via TripleO or RedHat Openstack version 12 and above, there is an additional step that must be performed.
+When using a containerized overcloud, such as one deployed via TripleO or Red Hat OpenStack version 12 and above, there is an additional step that must be performed.

 Before deploying the overcloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~